Durango Bill’s

 Evaluate/Calculate the Optimal Strategy for Video Poker Hands

-Good News: We will show how to calculate
+Good News: We will show how to

-the optimal strategy for any given hand for Video Poker.
+calculate the optimal strategy for any given hand for Video Poker.

-Bad News: There is no simple set of rules
+Bad News: There is no simple set of

-brute force computer program.
-Of course, if you are playing Video Poker
+calculated by a brute force computer program.
+Of course, if you

-online, you could simultaneously being running a computer program to
+are playing Video Poker online, you could simultaneously being

-evaluate the optimal strategy for each hand as it is encountered.
-Then
+each hand as it is encountered.
+Then your “modus operandi” would

 1) Let your online Video Poker game deal a poker hand.